© T.L.Furrer | Dreamstime.com

 Share Your Experience

 Do you have a thyroid problem?
-Did you find that the condition affected your blood pressure?
+Did you find that the thyroid condition affected your blood pressure?
 What are your favorite natural remedies for thyroid conditions or hypertension?
 Share your thoughts in the comments section below.

 Originally published in 2015 and regularly updated.